Birds of Entebbe Botanical Gardens

 Back in Entebbe, we took a sunset 'cruise' on Lake Victoria.
-Paddling along in a wooden canoe equipped with an outboard motor, we explored the channels through the papyrus swamp at lake's edge and saw more of the incredible birds of Uganda.
+Paddling along in a wooden canoe equipped with an outboard motor, we explored the channels through the papyrus swamp at lake's edge and saw more of the incredible birds in Uganda.

 Birds of Mabamba Swamp

-Uganda's Star Birding Attraction: The Shoebill Stork
+The Star Birding Attraction: A Uganda Shoebill Stork